fabrikaodua/fabrika-neutrino-preset/README.md

 # Fabrika Neutrino preset

-`fabrika-neutrino-preset` is a [Neutrino](https://neutrino.js.org) preset for creation of web applications for web platforms.
+`neutrino-preset-fabrika` is a [Neutrino](https://neutrino.js.org) preset for creation of web applications for web platforms.

 ## Features